Chances of getting into Mount Holyoke College

 |Less than 27||Low||<26%|

 You will need very good grades in high school to get into Mount Holyoke College.
 The average high school GPA of the admitted freshman class at Mount Holyoke College was 3.74 on the 4.0 scale indicating that primarily A- students are accepted and ultimately attend.
+The school ranks #14 in Massachusetts for highest average GPA.
 If your high school GPA meets these requirements, there is a good chance you will be accepted as MHC accepts 51% of students who apply.

 |High School GPA||Freshmen Within Range||Admission Chances|